 Savannah has many restaurants with interesting, sometimes spooky, history, including restaurants such as The Olde Pink House, The Pirates’ House, and The Cotton Exchange Tavern.
 If you have a sweet tooth, then you’ll love River Street Sweets.
 Their homemade pralines will melt in your mouth and leave you wanting more.

 I also really loved Persimmon Cafe.
 It’s a casual eatery with tasty food.
-I enjoyed Grilled Cheese & Nutella and toasted marshmallow custard – it’s everything you can dream of and more!
+I enjoyed Grilled Cheese and Nutella and toasted marshmallow custard – it’s everything you can dream of and more!
 If you want a sophisticated restaurant experience, then you can try Magnolias or Circa 1886 Restaurant.
-Finally, you can’t leave Charleston without trying its nasty biscuit and melt your mind with deliciousness.
+Finally, you can’t leave Charleston without trying its nasty biscuit and melting your mind with deliciousness.

 Savannah or Charleston: Shopping

 I wouldn’t call Savannah a shopping destination, but if you want something unique, then you might find it in a small shop on Broughton Street.
 Some of the shops had that authentic feel to them, I especially loved: Savannah Bee Company (specialty honey and natural body care), Paris Market & Brocante (home accessories and books), and Salt Table (various kinds of salt, sugar, seasoning, and more).